 How true those words were, as the game ends on a cliffhanger (spoilers, sorry), seemingly setting up a sequel which has never materialised.

-The Campaign was okay, not the Modern Warfare trilogy, but okay, with stand-out moments including scaling a large glass building at night, and hunting enemies with your trusty canine friend, Riley.
+The Campaign was okay, not the Modern Warfare trilogy, but okay, with stand-out moments including scaling a large skyscraper at night, and hunting enemies with your trusty canine friend, Riley.
 The Multiplayer also felt a little bland, but made interesting changes, such as the inclusion of multiple perk selections – the most of any Call of Duty game.
 Extinction was the third mode, and was Infinity Ward’s attempt at getting in some of that sweet Zombies action but with Cryptid aliens instead, and wasn’t too bad overall.

-Black Ops 4 (2018)
+9. Black Ops 4 (2018)

 Black Ops 4 received mixed reviews with some fans enjoying the move away from advanced movement, and some simply seeing the game as copy-paste.